anagha-google/cloud-composer-setup-foundations/01-modules/03-foundational-setup.md

 # About

-This module covers the foundational one-site setup to start working on Cloud Composer 2 based Data Analytics endeavors on GCP.
+This module covers the foundational one-time setup to start working on Cloud Composer 2 based Data Analytics endeavors on GCP.

 In this module, we will cover the folowing-<br>
 [1.
 Pre-requisites](01-foundational-setup.md#1-pre-requisites)<br>